johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 This was something that I did a little, but I didn't really think about.
 I'm now much more intentional around internal linking.
 I'm very much an editor of my content, and as I'm editing my posts / writing new posts I'll take a look at whether I'm linking to other relevant posts on my blog.

+You'll possibly have noticed a good number of internal links in this post!
+I'm careful about how I do this - I have internal links where they are relevant and where I think it adds value.
+I don't have internal links for the sake of it.
+Whilst I want to improve my SEO, the main readers of my blog are humans, and I want to make sure that I'm not making the experience worse for them.

-Alongside that, Growtika suggested that the footer of my site was a prime place to add links to significant posts on my site, and also to give an indication of topics that this site seeks to cover.
+Alongside upping my internal linking game, Growtika suggested that the footer of my site was a prime place to add links to notable posts on my site, and also to give an indication of topics that this site seeks to cover.

 A picture is worth a thousand words, so here's what the footer of my site used to look like: